stuartellis/multiform/README.md

 ## TODOs

-- Complete support for CI/CD.
+- Add .gitignore to setup
 - Add guards in Make for undefined PROJECT_DIR, STACK_NAME or ENVIRONMENT variables.
 - Add target to generate directory structure for terraform1/
 - Add target to generate a stack in terraform1/, copying content from terraform1/stacks/definitions/template/ if present